Portrait of Rich Ux

 The shift.

-Once I stopped selling projects and started selling subscriptions — one monthly fee, full-stack value, no contracts, no proposals — everything changed.
+Once I stopped selling projects and started selling subscriptions (one monthly fee, full-stack value, no contracts, no proposals), everything changed.
 Clients stayed 12 months, 18 months, three years.
-Income compounded.
-The work got better because I wasn't starting from zero every quarter.
-I went from $800 web design projects to $10K/month retainers in under two years, and I've run the business full remotely ever since.
-The model I reverse-engineered out of that shift became OPMA — the One-Person Marketing Agency — and everything I teach now is downstream of it.
+The work got better because I wasn't starting from zero every quarter, and the scope of what clients trusted me with kept growing.
+I reverse-engineered that shift into the One-Person Marketing Agency model, and it's still the one I know best.
+What I eventually realised is that the model was never the thing that made it work.
+The capability underneath it was, and that capability points in more directions than the one I happened to pick.

 The Philosophy